 Gilbert's syndrome is a common, mild disorder in which the liver is unable to properly process the yellowish-brown pigment in bile called bilirubin.
 This can cause the skin and eyes to turn yellow (jaundice).
-Gilbert's syndrome typically does not need treatment, but may affect the toxicity of certain medications.
+Gilbert's syndrome typically does not need treatment, but may affect the toxicity of certain medication.

 When functioning properly, the liver filters impurities and toxins from the body, processes proteins and carbohydrates, and breaks down fats using bile stored in the gall bladder.